 Our feature speaker, Patricia Tucker, is the Regional Director of Funding for The Hunger Project.

-She will talk about current initiatives including: Microfinance programs • Fostering government accountability • Empowering women as change agents • Mobilizing epicenter communities
+She spoke about current initiatives including: Microfinance programs • Fostering government accountability • Empowering women as change agents • Mobilizing epicenter communities

-$10 suggested donation at the door – proceeds go to the ongoing work of the
+$10 donation at the door - proceeds go to the ongoing work of the United Nations Association.

 Welcome to the United Nations Association, Pasadena/Foothills Chapter!
 We have been a part of the Pasadena community for over 60 years.